 If your Utah vacation takes you to Southern Utah, see our National Parks Hiking Guide and Moab Guide below for family and adventure hikes across that famous Utah red rock in Zion and other destinations.
 In Northern Utah, spend some time checking out the five top hikes in the Salt Lake City area.
 Then gain a little elevation in the High Uintas, Utah's highest mountain range, accessed from Kamas, Utah, only 20 minutes east of Park City, or 45 minutes from Salt Lake City.

 Regardless of where you choose to hike, be cautious.
-Never hike alone, always tell your friends and family where you are going and when you plan to return.
+Never hike alone, always tell your friends and family where you are going and when you plan to return, and keep them updated on your location if possible.
 Always carry plenty of water in both the deserts and mountains.
 Each person should carry one liter of water for every two hours of hiking time.
 For a full day hike, that adds up to one full gallon per person.
 It's important to keep hydrated, even if you don't feel thirsty.
-Bring plenty of high energy snacks that will help to keep your energy up all the way back to your car.
+Bring plenty of high-energy snacks that will help to keep your energy up all the way back to your car.

 Most importantly, have a safe, fun and rewarding experience hiking in Utah — oh, and let us know your favorite hikes with the hashtag #LifeElevated.